-In addition to the rehabilitation of the North Line Road Rail project, the wood pellet rail car unloading facility tracks for Baton Rouge Transit, LLC were completed at a cost of approximately \$5.9 million.
+In addition to the rehabilitation of the North Line Road Rail project, the wood pellet rail car unloading facility tracks for Baton Rouge Transit, LLC was completed at a cost of approximately \$5.9 million.

-Efforts of the Port of Greater Baton Rouge, along with the Union Pacific Railroad, have seen the completion of the \$11 million improvement and addition to the Port's "Interchange Tracks."
+Efforts of the Port of Greater Baton Rouge along with the Union Pacific Railroad have seen the completion of the \$11 million improvement and addition to the Port's "Interchange Tracks."

-Additionally, the State of Louisiana, the Greater Baton Rouge Port Commission, and its stakeholders continue to work towards the construction of a railcar "Chambering Yard," which is estimated to be a \$23 million investment.
+Additionally, the State of Louisiana, the Greater Baton Rouge Port Commission, and its stakeholders have broken ground on the construction of a railcar "Chambering Yard," which is estimated to be a \$23 million investment.

-As of the date of this report, all indications are that the funds for the "Dreyfus intra-facility" rail tracks for utilization by Louis Dreyfus, are included in House Bill (2019 - HB 2) 2, in the amount of approximately \$15 million.
+As of the date of this report, all indications are that the funds for the "Dreyfus intra-facility" rail tracks for utilization by Louis Dreyfus, are included in House Bill (2020 - HB 2) 2, in the amount of approximately \$15 million.

 The public/private partnership between the Port of Greater Baton Rouge and SEACOR Marine continues to see increases in the number of containers handled at the Inland Rivers Marine Terminal.
-In 2017, SEACOR handled 8,018 boxes, and in 2018 a total of 13,685 boxes were handled at the Inland Rivers Marine Terminal.

-Due to this increase in container movement, the Port has recently begun an expansion of the Inland Rivers Marine Terminal.
-The expansion is estimated to cost \$4,457,510 and will include 17,541 square yards of concrete.
+In 2017, SEACOR Marine handled 8,018 containers, in 2018 a total of 13,685 containers, and in 2019 a total of 13,928 containers were handled at the Inland Rivers Marine Terminal.
+This increase in the utilization of the "container yard" has necessitated the expansion project at the Inland Rivers Marine Terminal.
+The expansion, estimated to cost \$4,457,510, will include approximately 3.5 acres of additional container storage.